 The University provides excellent childcare facilities for staff and for students.
-As a student you may be entitled to a childcare grant to help you with Childcare fees from your local Education and Library Board.
-For information about childcare services in the University go to http://www.qub.ac.uk/directorates/StudentPlus/ChildcareatQueens/
+As a student, you may be entitled to a childcare grant to help you with Childcare fees from your local Education and Library Board.
+For information about childcare services in the University, go to

-Counselling
+Wellbeing and Counselling

 Whilst we hope your time at Queen's is trouble-free, there may be times when you find things difficult for a range of reasons.
-If that is the case, then please speak to the Counselling Service.
+If that is the case, then please speak to the Wellbeing Service.
 Staff are friendly, approachable and experienced in dealing with issues that University students have to cope with.
-Don't leave things until the problem escalates; speak to them at the earliest opportunity.
-Counselling is free and confidential to any student of the University.
+Do not leave things until the problem escalates; speak to them at the earliest opportunity.